 How do I apply to the Honors College?

-If you’re interested in becoming a member of the Undergraduate Honors Program, complete the online application and two essays.
+If you’re interested in becoming a member of the Undergraduate Honors College, complete the online application and two essays.
 Applications are accepted from incoming undergraduate freshmen, transfer students, and current NSU students.

 When is the application deadline?